#31 What can she do about his beer drinking? / Wife's

 Do you think there is any correlation between his drinking and the fact that you still support deceit?
 Do you think that deceit has consequences?
 Having an advice columnist do your communicating for you behind his back, and quite possibly, your counselor's back, is deceitful.
 Remember, he is counting on you to continue being a conniving, strategizing, wimp so that he can continue to kill himself and to take you with him.
 He even knew he could count on you to choose a counselor who would support you in silently putting up with it for another 24-hours.
 Worse yet, you are counting on him drinking for another 24-hours so that you don't have to acknowledge your own addiction to mediocrity.

-1) Read and do The Clearing Process, one clearing per day for five days in a row (it's free).
+1) Read and do The Clearing Process (it's free).

 2) Complete your relationship with your husband by acknowledging to him (deliver verbally what you have been non-verbally communicating) what you have been hiding/withholding from him.